ahauserus/ahauserus/README.md

-## 💫 About Me:
+### 💫 About Me
-I am Ahauserus, a highly skilled professional based in Nairobi, Kenya.
-With expertise in software development, UX/UI design, and cyber security, I excel in creating well-organized and collaborative projects.
+I am Ahauserus (pseudo name), a highly skilled professional based in Nairobi, Kenya.
+With expertise in software development, UX/UI design, and cyber security.
+I excel in creating well-organized and collaborative projects.
 Through my technical proficiency, user-centric design approach, and commitment to security, I deliver innovative solutions that meet the diverse needs of clients and users.

 ### 🌐 Social